Ethan-ThinkGeo/HelloWorldSample-ForMvc/README.md

 # HelloWorldSample-ForMvc

 ### Description
-This sample shows you how to get started building your first application with the Map Suite Mobile for Mvc 10.0.0.
+This sample shows you how to get started building your first application with the Map Suite Web for Mvc 10.0.0.

 ![Screenshot](https://github.com/ThinkGeo/HelloWorldSample-ForMvc/blob/master/Screenshot.png)